 Likely one of the best albums I've heard in a long time.
 A real shame I hadn't found this earlier.
-While their earlier albums are a little more on the shoegazey side, this album comes full circle and makes way for the Shades...
-Total brilliance, and firmly in amongst my favorite albums ever.
+While their earlier albums are a little more on the shoegazey side, this album comes full circle and makes way for...
+Total brilliance.
+Firmly in amongst my favorite albums ever.
 Not a single dull moment anywhere.

 I'm no kid but this fantastic record made me feel young again.
 The Lees of Memory have hit the sweet spot of raga rock (1966-68).
 Yet "The Blinding Light Of Nothing At All" is not at all an exercise in mere emulation.
 While thoughts of George Harrison, Brian Jones, Procol Harum, Traffic and even The Status Quo will wash over any listener of my age: the Lees Of Memory are exploring and illuminating the moods and sounds of the era as if it were happening here, now.
 I love this record.

 Favorite track: Blue As The Moon.

 Cover Painting: John Davis, “The Blinding White Of Nothing At All II”, 24” x 24”, glue & acrylic on board, 2016.

 Gatefold mandala & label design by Jeremy Withers.